MVerbakel/MVerbakel.github.io/_posts/2021-03-05-confidence-intervals.md

 $$ SE_\text{mean} = \frac{\sigma}{\sqrt{n}}$$

 - **2) The confidence interval (CI):** The sampling distribution tells us the proportion of values within x standard deviations.
 E.g. for a 95% two-sided confidence interval, 95% of the sample estimates will fall between the 2.5th and 97.5th percentile (alpha=5%, split either side).
 Which is equivelant to z=1.96 (standard deviations from the mean).
-Therefore, placing this distance around the sample estimate gauarantees it should include the population value (the center), for 95% of the sample estimates.
+Therefore, we just need to calculate the standard deviation for the sampling distribution (standard error), and take x multiples depending on how much coverage of the samples we want.
+Placing this resulting distance around each sample estimate in the distribution, this gauarantees the interval will include the population value (the center), for x% of the sample estimates (95% in the case of z=1.96).

 $$ \text{Margin of error} = \text{critical value} * SE = z \frac{s}{\sqrt{n}} $$